How to Invert Colors on Windows 10 [And Create a Shortcut]

 If you’re having issues with inverted colors on your PC, it’s possible that the problem was caused by a Magnifier tool.

-However, Magnifier tool can also invert your colors, and today we’re going to show you how to invert the colors using this tool.
+However, the Magnifiertool can also invert your colors, and today we’re going to show you how to invert the colors using this tool.
 This is actually quite simple, and you can do it by following these steps:

 3. Change Ease of Access settings

 - Open the Settings app.
 You can do that quickly by using Windows Key + I shortcut.

 - Navigate to the Ease of Access section.

 - In the right pane, disable the Turn on high contrast option.

 If this option is already disabled, you can use left Alt + left Shift + Print Screen to quickly turn off high contrast.